 Another benefit comes from using V-tenants inside CoreView which enable Office 365 admins to segment the number of users shown in these reports.
 If you assign a specific administrator to ONLY view a subset of users, then that is the only grouping of user activity which will be shown in the OneDrive reports for them.

 Would you like to view these reports within your environment?
 If you already have CoreView deployed, you can find this report under the ‘Analyze’ tab together with other Office 365 reports.
-Otherwise, signup today for our free 14-day trial to see these features in action.
+Otherwise, signup today for our free demo to see these features in action.